Understanding online payroll

 Payroll reports give you visibility into labor costs, tax liabilities, and payment history.
 Run reports on demand to see:

-Reports sync with your Xero accounting data, so your books stay current without extra effort.
+Reports sync with your accounting software, so your books stay current without extra effort.

 Payroll tax compliance is a major concern for small business owners.
-Mistakes when calculating taxes or missing filing deadlines can result in penalties and frustrated employees, especially with strict rules requiring businesses that accumulate $100,000 in liability to deposit the tax by the next business day.
-Xero payroll automates the calculations and filings that keep you compliant.
+Mistakes when calculating taxes or missing filing deadlines can result in penalties, especially with strict rules requiring businesses that accumulate $100,000 in liability to deposit the tax by the next business day.
+Online payroll automates the calculations and filings that keep you compliant.

 Automated federal and state tax payments